 The pressure generated by the pump causes the actual movement of the isolation valve: hence, filters placed in the system avoid contamination that could cause a valve to fail to open or to close.

-The standard filtering materials in Steel, PE and PA satisfy every production specification, while research and technological development allow new solutions to be obtained.
-This fact improves the performance of the products and reduce unit production costs.
+The standard filtering materials in Steel, PE, and PA satisfy every production specification, while research and technological development allow new solutions to be obtained.
+This fact improves the performance of the products and reduces unit production costs.